apache/doris/docs/en/docs/advanced/variables.md

 * `skip_missing_version`

     In some scenarios, all replicas of tablet are having missing versions, and the tablet is unable to recover.
 This config can control the behavior of query.
 When it is opened, the query will ignore the visible version recorded in FE partition, use the replica version.
 If the replica on be has missing versions, the query will directly skip this missing version, and only return the data of the existing version, In addition, the query will always try to select the one with the highest lastSuccessVersion among all surviving BE replicas, so as to recover as much data as possible.
 You should only open it in the emergency scenarios mentioned above, only used for temporary recovery queries.
+Note that, this variable conflicts with the a variable, when the a variable is not -1, this variable will not work.

 * `default_password_lifetime`